-Court order, City Council law didn’t stop Seattle police from using pepper spray, projectiles to clear CHOP
+Court order, City Council law didn’t stop Seattle police from using pepper spray, projectiles

 But as officers cleared people from the Capitol Hill Organized Protest (CHOP) zone near the Seattle Police Department’s East Precinct Wednesday morning and then faced off with protesters at a nearby intersection overnight, they deployed a 40-millimeter sponge round, pepper spray and blast balls, the Police Department said.

-Though Seattle police Chief Carmen Best and Mayor Jenny Durkan didn’t directly address the issue Wednesday, there are details in the judge’s order and the council’s legislation that complicate the situation.
+There are details in the judge’s order and the council’s legislation that complicate the situation.
 The court order allows police to still use crowd weapons in certain instances, including to protect themselves, and the council’s legislation has yet to actually take effect.

-The Police Department and Durkan didn’t immediately answer questions about the issue Thursday.

 Lawyers for the protesters who won the court order are particularly concerned about the deployment of blast balls and are gathering evidence about the city’s recent uses of force to determine whether police violated the order, one of the attorneys said Thursday.